GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

 Targets: []
 ```

 Notice the first three lines of the output.
-Your Delivery Pipeline references three Target environments that haven't been created yet.
-In the next sections you'll create those Targets.
+Your delivery pipeline references three target environments that haven't been created yet.
+In the next sections you'll create those targets.

-Click **Next** to proceed.
+To create the targets, click **Next**.

 ## Test target